Maintain Clean Indoor Air Quality to Combat Fires and Explosions in Industrial Settings

 Recycling Facilities – a wide variety of combustible materials are processed and transported

 Metal Work – metallic dust

 Synthetic Manufacturing – plastics, pharmaceuticals, rubber

-• Contain dust within equipment, systems or rooms that are built and operated to safely handle combustible dust.
+- Contain dust within the equipment, systems, or rooms that are built and operated to safely handle airborne combustible dust.

-• Clean work areas, overhead surfaces and concealed spaces frequently and thoroughly using safe housekeeping methods to remove combustible dusts not captured or contained (4)
+- Clean work areas, overhead surfaces, and concealed spaces frequently and thoroughly using safe housekeeping methods to remove airborne combustible dust not captured or contained